Seniors and Elder Abuse

 This has resulted in significant reluctance by people with disability to report crimes perpetrated against them.

-If you are a victim of abuse and do not wish to speak directly to police, you can call Advocare and they will assist and support you with handling your abuse claim.
+If you are a victim of abuse and do not wish to speak directly to police, you can call Advocare for assistance.

 In many situations, a crime has been committed against senior members of the community who are unable to escape, report or even acknowledge their mistreatment.
 Often the perpetrator is a family member.